 Board of Trustee Profiles

-Gregory B. Janey, Vice Chair
+Gregory B. Janey, Chair

 Greg Janey is principal owner of JANEY Construction Management & Consulting, Inc., a leading construction management company in the New England region.
 Mr. Janey founded the company in 1984 and brings a strong engineering background and a wealth of technical expertise to the construction and renovation projects that he oversees both in commercial and residential settings.
 He manages and monitors projects ranging from $5 million to $200 million in scope.